-I am a doctoral-level therapist who has been practicing psychotherapy in a variety of settings since 2008.
-I enjoy working with adolescents and adults presenting with a wide range of psychological, medical, and interpersonal issues.
-Clinically, I am interested in helping individuals struggling with disordered eating, body image dissatisfaction, anxiety and mood disorders, identity development, and self-harming thoughts and behaviors.
+I am a doctoral-level licensed psychologist who has been practicing psychotherapy in a variety of settings since 2008.
+I enjoy working with older adolescents and adults presenting with a wide range of psychological, medical, and interpersonal issues.
+Clinically, I am interested in helping individuals struggling with disordered eating, body image dissatisfaction, anxiety and mood disorders, identity development, substance abuse, trauma, interpersonal problems, and self-harming thoughts and behaviors.
 I provide LGBT-affirmative therapy.
-My primary focus in therapy is building a collaborative, empowering relationship that facilitates my patients' self-acceptance and readiness for change, and I tailor my interventions based on people's individual needs.
-My theoretical orientation is grounded in relational and evidence-based treatments for eating disorders, including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), family-based treatment (FBT), and exposure and response prevention (ERP).
+My initial focus in therapy is building a collaborative, empowering relationship that facilitates my client's self-acceptance and readiness for change, and I tailor my interventions based on my clients' individual needs.
+My theoretical orientation is eclectic but is grounded in relational and evidence-based treatments for eating disorders, including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), exposure and response prevention (ERP), and acceptance and commitment therapy (ACT).

 I consider it an incredible privilege to be part of a person’s healing journey and to walk beside him or her during very vulnerable times.
 I strive to help individuals explore the mind/body/spirit connection and develop curious, non-judgmental, and compassionate attitudes toward their own thoughts, feelings, values, and behaviors while simultaneously developing and practicing concrete skills and behavioral changes.
 Through a careful balance of support and challenge, I help my clients mindfully navigate the complex process of healing and create meaningful life changes.